emtee40/SPMC-wiki/Recommended-passthrough-audio-settings-for-SPMC,-Fire-TV-and-AV-Receivers.md

-**THIS DOCUMENT IS A WORK IN PROGRESS.
-IT NEEDS TO BE UPDATED FOR BOTH FTV1 and FTV2, RESPECTIVELY**

 # Overview

 SPMC supports decoding of many audio formats to uncompressed PCM, which can be processed by most TVs, soundbars, and AV receivers.
 If SPMC supports PCM decoding of a desired audio codec, there is no sonic difference between PCM output (where SPMC is doing the decoding) and bitstream output (where your AVR is doing the decoding).